kromenak/gengine/Publish/README.md

 # Gabriel Knight 3: Blood of the Sacred, Blood of the Damned
-This is a full rewrite of the Gabriel Knight 3 engine.
+This is a full rewrite of the game engine for Gabriel Knight 3: Blood of the Sacred, Blood of the Damned.
 It uses the same assets and data files as the original game, but the underlying engine is completely rewritten to be cross-platform and support modern systems.

 ## Data Files
 When you first run the game, you will get an error message about missing data files.
 In order to play the game, you will need the data files - purchase a copy of GK3 (available on Steam or GOG) to get them.
 The data files are all the files in the `Data` directory after installing the game (`brn` asset bundles and `bik`/`avi` video files).